caraya/personal-blog/content/blog/playing-with-relative-color-syntax.md

 <img src="https://caniuse.bitsofco.de/static/v1/css-relative-colors-1716966128951.jpg" alt="Data on support for the css-relative-colors feature across the major browsers from caniuse.com">
 </picture>

-Until the feature becomes [baseline newly available](https://web.dev/baseline) at the earliest and perhaps even baseline widely available, you should use `@supports` to make sure the feature works properly and that you provide fallbacks where it doesn't.
+Until the feature becomes [baseline newly available](https://web.dev/baseline) at the earliest and perhaps even baseline widely available, you should use feature queries to make sure the feature works properly and that you provide fallbacks where it doesn't.

-In this `@supports` example we do the following:
+In this example we do the following:

 * Define the colors as OKLCH without relative syntax first
 * Define our relative colors inside a `@supports` at-rule.
 This will only be triggered in browsers (and versions) that support the feature